 What documents must I provide at the time of interview?

 The documents that must be provided during the Darling Downs Health Graduate Nursing and Midwifery Recruitment Process are specified in the Graduate Applicant Information Booklet provided on offer of Interview.
 The specified documents must be returned electronically prior to interview.

 Do I get to choose which clinical area/facility I work in?

-On your Graduate Summary you are able to list your preferences in order.
+On your Graduate Summary you can list your preferences in order.
 As the graduate positions at Darling Downs Health are highly competitive it is not always possible for everyone to have their first preference.
-Every endeavour is undertaken to place graduates in a clinical area/facility of their choice.
+Applicant preferences are considered when allocating graduate places but cannot be guaranteed.

 What are the rostered hours per fortnight?

 Across Darling Downs Health the rostered hours per fortnight for Graduate Nurses and Midwives, range from 64 to 80 hours or 0.8 to 1.0 full time equivalent (FTE).
 The hours per fortnight depends on the clinical area/facility and their requirements.

 Will I have to complete rotations during my Graduate year?